Chronic Cough Symptoms and Diagnosis

 Medical history

-Your doctor will ask you questions about your cough, overall health and activities:
+Your healthcare provider will most likely ask you several questions about your cough, overall health and activities:

 • When did your cough start?